Tornevall/tornelib-php-netcurl/README.md

 ## Breaking changes?

-No. Version 6.1 is written to reach highest compatibility with v6.1 as possible.
+No. Version 6.1 is written to reach highest compatibility with v6.0 as possible, but with modernized code and PSR-4.
+Make sure you check out https://docs.tornevall.net/x/DoBPAw before deciding to run anything as older PHP-releases could be incompatible.
+However, if they are, so are probably you.

 # Composer addons